 Increasing your distribution as a hotel is a great way to be seen and booked.
 With increased distribution comes the responsibility of managing your content, availability and rates fairly and in parity: it is, among other things, how you ensure that travellers will not find a cheaper rate elsewhere.

-Manually managing connections with third parties is prone to data errors and quickly takes up valuable time that you should be spending on interactions with your guests.
-A channel manager is the simple solution that prevents overbookings from happening by managing your inventory and distributing the same information across all platforms, as well as your property management system, in real-time.
+A solution like SiteMinder’s channel manager is the simple solution that prevents overbookings from happening by managing your inventory and distributing the same information across all platforms, as well as your property management system, in real-time.

 As you expand your third-party partnerships and make your hotel bookable in more locations, make sure you have an easy-to-access solution from where to manage your rates, availability, and content across all platforms with confidence and ease.